 An impairment charge is deducted from earnings for any excess of the carrying value of goodwill over its recoverable amount.
-Goodwill impairment losses may not be reversed.
+Goodwill impairment losses are not reversed.

 The value in use for our CGUs is determined by discounting five-year cash flow projections from business plans approved by senior management.
 The projections reflect management’s expectations of revenue, EBITDA, capital expenditures, working capital and operating cash flows, based on past experience and future expectations of operating performance.

-Cash flows beyond the five-year period have been extrapolated using a perpetuity growth rate of up to 1%.
+Cash flows beyond the five-year period are extrapolated using perpetuity growth rates of up to 1.5%.
 None of the perpetuity growth rates exceed the long-term historical growth rates.

 Derivatives not designated as hedging instruments are marked to market each reporting period.
-These derivatives are used to manage cash flow exposures related to RSUs and capital expenditures.
+These derivatives are used to manage cash flow exposures related to share-based payment plans and capital expenditures.
 The changes in fair value of these financial assets and liabilities are recognized in Other income in the income statements.

 Our portfolio investments in equity securities are classified as AFS and are presented in our statements of financial position as Other non-current assets.
+They have been designated as such based on management’s intentions or because they are not classified in any other categories.
 These securities are recorded at fair value on the date of acquisition, plus related transaction costs.
-Investments in publicly-traded and privately-held securities are adjusted to fair value at each reporting date.
+Investments in publicly-traded and privately-held investments are adjusted to fair value at each reporting date.
 The corresponding unrealized gains and losses are recorded in other comprehensive income and are reclassified to Other income in the income statements when realized or when an impairment is determined.
-Income from investments is recorded in Other income in the income statements.
+Equity income from investments is recorded in Other income in the income statements.

 Other financial liabilities, which include trade payables and accruals, compensation payable, obligations imposed by the Canadian Radio-television and Telecommunications Commission (CRTC), interest payable and long-term debt, are recorded at amortized cost using the effective interest method.

 The cost of issuing debt is included as part of long-term debt and is accounted for at amortized cost using the effective interest method.
-The cost of issuing equity is reflected in the consolidated statements of changes in equity as a reduction of the proceeds received.
+The cost of issuing equity is reflected in the consolidated statements of changes in equity as a charge to the deficit.